Bachelor of Arts

 Our graduates have great versatility in shaping their careers and follow highly successful paths in different areas: advertising, administration, business, community engagement, corporate communication, defence, diplomatic service, environmental management and planning, foreign affairs, humanitarian work, human resources, industry liaison, management, marketing, media, policy development, project management, psychology, public relations, publishing, research, social planning, youth work, academia and teaching.

-In addition to renowned excellence in teaching and research, the Faculty of Arts provides mentoring support and careers advice with employment forums and talks by key industry partners and organisations each year.
+In addition to renowned excellence in teaching and research, we provide mentoring support and careers advice with employment forums and talks by key industry partners and organisations each year.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.